drshahizan/software-engineering/materials/uml/drawio/10-tips.md

 In addition to these features, you can also add images and icons to your diagram, customize the color and font of text and shapes, and use the snap-to-grid feature to align shapes and symbols.
 By taking advantage of these formatting options, you can create diagrams that are clear, concise, and visually appealing, making them more effective tools for communication and collaboration.

-Sure, here are some tips and tricks for organizing your work in Draw.io:
+## Organizing your work in Draw.io:

 | Tip/Trick | Description |
 | --- | --- |